Regularity theorem for totally nonnegative flag varieties

-In \cref{sec:topological-results}, we prove (\cref{thm:FS_intro}) that every totally nonnegative space that admits a Fomin--Shapiro atlas is a regular CW complex.
+In \cref{sec:topological-results}, we prove (\cref{thm:FS_intro}) that every shellable totally nonnegative space that admits a Fomin--Shapiro atlas is a regular CW complex.
 Our argument proceeds by induction on the dimension of $\Lktp_g^h$, and depends on a delicate interplay between objects in smooth and topological categories.
 We use crucially that the maps \eqref{eq:isog_intro} in a Fomin--Shapiro atlas are restrictions of smooth maps.
 On the topological level, we rely on the generalized Poincar\'e conjecture~\cite{Sma,Fre,Per1} combined with some general results on poset topology.

 The bulk of the paper is devoted to the construction of the Fomin--Shapiro atlas.
-For each $g\in Q_J$ we give an isomorphism $\BAgeom$ between an open dense subset $\Og\subset G/P$ and a certain subset of the \emph{affine flag variety} $\G/\B$ of the loop group $\G$ associated with $G$.
+For each $g\in Q_J$ we give an isomorphism $\BAgeom$ between an open dense subset $\Og\subset G/P$ and a certain subset of the \emph{affine flag variety} $\G/\B$ of the loop group $\G$ associated to $G$.
 The map $\BAgeom$, which we call an \emph{affine Bruhat atlas}, sends the projected Richardson stratification~\cite{KLS} of $G/P$ to the affine Richardson stratification of its image inside $\G/\B$.
 The hardest part of the proof consists of showing that the subset $\Og\subset G/P$ contains $\Startnn_g$.
 See \cref{sec:plan-proof} for a more in-depth overview of the construction of $\BAgeom$.

-\begin{remark} The map $\BAgeom$ generalizes the map of Snider~\cite{Sni} from $\Gr(k,n)$ to all $G/P$, see \cref{rmk:Snider}.
+\begin{remark} The map $\BAgeom$ generalizes the map of Snider~\cite{Sni} from $\Gr(k,n)$ to all $G/P$; see \cref{rmk:Snider}.
 A different approach to give such a generalization is due to He, Knutson, and Lu~\cite{HKL}, which led them to the notion of a \emph{Bruhat atlas}.
 See~\cite{Elek} for the definition.
 We call our map $\BAgeom$ an affine Bruhat atlas since its target space is always an affine flag variety, while the Bruhat atlases of~\cite{HKL} necessarily involve more general \emph{Kac--Moody flag varieties}.
-We understand that Daoji Huang has also made progress towards the construction of a similar map. \end{remark}
+A similar map has been independently constructed by Huang~\cite{Huang}. \end{remark}